okvpn/migration-bundle/README.md

 ```

-To run migrations, there is **oro:migration:load** command.
+To run migrations, there is **okvpn:migration:load** command.
 This command collects migration files from bundles, sorts them by version number and applies changes.

 This command supports some additional options: